-Clinton vs. Trump: A Look at the Effects on the Housing Market
+Clinton vs. Trump: Effects on the Housing Market

 Come election season, everyone has an opinion.
 But whichever way you lean politically, it's not easy to find your footing on one topic in particular this year: the housing market.
 With the help of Zillow’s panel of economic experts and Trulia’s survey of the American public, we’ve broken down some of the expectations, concerns, and possibilities for the U.S. housing market as we near political infamy on November 8th.

 This summer, Zillow asked over 100 U.S. real estate experts, academics, and economists to discuss the effects of a Donald Trump or Hillary Clinton presidency in relation to the housing market.
 Survey says…